f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Resetting the system via API
 ----------------------------

-There is no GUI support for this functionality currently.
-To do this via API call you will need to send the following API call to the F5OS IP address.
-Below is an example sending the database reset to default command:
+There is no WebUI support for this functionality currently.
+To do this via API call, you will need to send the following API call to the F5OS IP address.
+Below is an example of sending the database reset to default command:

 .. code-block:: bash